no0ks/palvelinohjelmointi-course/README.md

 Exercises from Palvelinohjelmointi course at Haaga-Helia University of Applied Sciences.

 ## Äänestys:
 An application for collecting votes.
-User can vote (yes or no) any number of times, add new polls and see the results.
+The user can vote (yes or no) any number of times, add new polls and see the results.
 * Servlet
 * MySQL DB

 ## Vessapaperiohjelmisto:
 An application for three roommates who take turns in buying toilet paper.
-Everyone logs the packages they have bought, and when each has the same amount, the log can be cleared.
+Everyone logs the packages they have bought, and when each person has bought the same amount, the log can be cleared.
 * Servlet
 * MySQL DB

 ## Korttiohjelmisto:
-An application for keeping track of people's addresses.
+An address book.
+The user can add and delete people's addresses.
 * Maven
 * Servlet
 * JUnit